Upwork Review: Is it worth it?

 Foreigners of all nationalities are eligible to apply, either as a seasoned entrepreneur, an established innovator, or an investor with a proven-track record.

-To apply for the Entrepass as an entrepreneur or innovator, you’ll need to meet at least one of these conditions:
+To apply for the Entrepass as an entrepreneur or innovator, you’ll need to meet the following conditions:

 You don’t need a license to freelance in Singapore, although for certain trades a business license is required.
 For example, driving for a ride-sharing service, running a real estate agency and running a food stall all require licensing from the Land Transport Authority (LTA), the Council of Estate Agents (CEA) and the National Environmental Agency (NEA) respectively.